saltyorg/docs/docs/reference/google-gcloud-tools-install.md

     ```

     You may be asked to choose a default zone/region.
 If so, you can choose the closest to you, but since we are not creating any location-specific objects, you can skip that.

 1. Google SDK is installed and configured.

+If you are going through the manual rclone instructions, [continue with the next step](rclone-manual/#new-rclone-setup)